dantleech/blog/source/_posts/2020-08-12-fort-william-oran.md

 I've had some nice chats with some of the other campers.

-Today wasn't a good day for distance, I managed to do 100k, but I probably lost 20k by getting lost and then going to Oran.
+Today wasn't a good day for distance, I managed to do 100k, but I probably lost 20k by getting lost and then going to Oban.
 I have arranged to stay with a friend near Glasgow in Eaglesham - ideally have liked nearer, but I think I can be in Eaglesham on Friday evening, and at my brothers on Saturday evening.